demetrixbio/FSharp.Data.Npgsql/README.md

 ## Result types

 There 4 result types:
- - ResultType.Record (default) - returns F# record like class with read-only properties.
+ - `ResultType.Record` (default) - returns F# record like class with read-only properties.
 See see examples above.
- - ResultType.Tuples - In practice it's rarely useful but why not?
+ - `ResultType.Tuples` - In practice it's rarely useful but why not?
  ```fsharp
  do
      use cmd = DvdRental.CreateCommand<"SELECT title, release_year FROM public.film LIMIT 3", ResultType.Tuples>(dvdRental)
     for title, releaseYear in cmd.Execute() do
         printfn "Movie '%s' released in %i." title releaseYear.Value
  ```
- - ResultType.DataTable comes handy when you need to do updates, deletes or upserts.
+ - `ResultType.DataTable` comes handy when you need to do updates, deletes or upserts.
 For insert only ETL-like workloads use statically typed data tables.
-See [Data modifications](#Data modifications) section for details.
+See [Data modifications](#data-modifications) section for details.
- -  ResultType.DataReader returns plain NpgsqlDataReader.
-I think passing it as parameter to https://docs.microsoft.com/en-us/dotnet/api/system.data.datatable.load?view=netstandard-2.0 is the only useful scenario.
+ - `ResultType.DataReader` returns plain NpgsqlDataReader.
+I think passing it as parameter to [DataTable.Load](https://docs.microsoft.com/en-us/dotnet/api/system.data.datatable.load?view=netstandard-2.0) for merge/upsert is the only useful scenario.

 ## NpgsqlConnection or NpgsqlCommand?